berkan-alci/neuroventis-intv/README.md

 ## Solving the challenges

+Clone this project into your personal git repository (gitlab or github).

 Please proceeed by reviewing the [issues list](https://gitlab.com/raymundo.vasquezruiz.epione/full-stack-test/-/issues) and tackle the issues starting by #1.

+The issues are increasing in complexity and you **do not need to solve them all** to be considered for an interview.
+We want to see how you tackle the challenges and at which level you're currently standing.
+At Neuroventis we believe in continuous improvement and we know that today is just a start 🙃.
+We'll be reviewing the solutions, the code styling, the modularization and the tests.

+Timebox this test to a maximum of 4 hours.
+When this time completes please send us the link to your repository via e-mail.

 Feel free to change or add anything in the project structure.

-We'll be reviewing the solutions, the code styling, the modularization and the tests.

 Show us how can you bring a small idea closer to production 🚀